trevorbryant/cheatsheets/wifi.md

   5) Inject the arp packet using `aireplay-ng -2`.
   6) Run `aircrack-ng` to obtain the WEP key.

+### WEP SKA with clients
+Steps to perform an attack on WEP access point configured to Shared-Key Authentication (SKA) with clients.

 ### WPA/WPA2 with clients
 Steps to perform an attack on a WPA/WPA2 access point with clients.
 The pre-shared (PSK) must be in the wordlists used.